-We’re pleased by the announcement of the latest grant program by the Australian Government, and are ready to do our part in stimulating the growth of Australia’s economy.
+We’re pleased by the announcement of the extension to the HomeBuilder grant program by the Australian Government, and are ready to do our part in stimulating the growth of Australia’s economy.

-Announced June 4th 2020, the HomeBuilder program is a nationwide government program to support Australian homeowners and the Australian construction sector.
+Announced in June 2020, the HomeBuilder program is a nationwide government program to support Australian homeowners and the Australian construction sector.

-Under the program, individuals or couples who are building or renovating their homes can apply for a single payment of $25,000.
+Under the program, individuals or couples who are building or renovating their homes can apply for a single payment.

 This program differs from existing schemes in that you don’t have to be a first home buyer to be eligible.
 If you are an existing owner-occupier and meet the criteria, you are also eligible.

 To be eligible for the HomeBuilder grant, you must:

 If you are building a new home, there is a price cap on the total value.
 For building contracts signed before 31 December 2020, there is a new build property price cap of $750,000 (including land) for all States and Territories.

 For contracts signed between 1 January 2021 and 31 March 2021, there are varying limits by State and Territory:

 If you are looking to knock down and rebuild, the value of the existing home and land pre-renovation must be less than $1.5 million.
 You then must be spending $150,000 to $750,000 on the rebuild.
 The funds may only be used for renovations that are connected to the home, like renovations to the kitchen or bathroom.
 You may not use the funds for additions that are not connected to the home, like swimming pools, sheds, garages, tennis courts, etc.